18th Engineer Brigade (United States): Vietnam War

-The Lines of Communication Program, which represents the most significant contribution that the 18th Engineer Brigade had made to the economic growth of Vietnam, consisted of about 1,500 kilometers of road upgrade from 1967 to 1972.
+The Lines of Communication Program, which represented the most significant contribution that the 18th Engineer Brigade had made to the economic growth of Vietnam, consisted of about 1,500 kilometers of road upgrade from 1967 to 1972.
 After a slow start in the beginning of this work, the Brigade finished some 560 kilometers of highway reconstruction, and improvement in 1970 and another 450 kilometers were scheduled for completion in 1971 by Brigade units.

-In conjunction with the Brigade efforts on the Lines of Communication Program, 18th Brigade engineers was involved in a program of affiliation with ARVN (Army of the Republic of Vietnam) engineers.
-In addition to continuous training programs which the Brigade established to train ARVN equipment operators, the engineers of the 18th provided technical assistance and logistical support to several projects undertaken by the Vietnamese Army, most notably in the construction of the 3600 ft bridge at Tuy Hòa.
-Upon its completion and opening on 13 February 1971, this bridge became the longest overpass of its type ever constructed in the Republic of Vietnam.
+In conjunction with the Brigade efforts on the Lines of Communication Program, Brigade engineers were involved in a program of affiliation with Army of the Republic of Vietnam (ARVN) engineers.
+In addition to continuous training programs which the Brigade established to train ARVN equipment operators, the engineers provided technical assistance and logistical support to several projects undertaken by the ARVN, most notably in the construction of the 3600 ft bridge at Tuy Hòa.
+Upon its completion and opening on 13 February 1971, this bridge became the longest overpass of its type ever constructed in South Vietnam.
 It would be one of 77 such bridges that the Brigade would construct in the country.

 In support of the XXIV Corps, the 18th Brigade mounted what was described as the "most ambitious engineering effort in Vietnam" at the end of January 1971.
-The Brigade engineers pushed a roadway across the rugged terrain of the northern Quảng Trị Province to the Laotian border and constructed a 3200 ft by 60 ft airfield in little more than a month at Khe Sanh.
+Brigade engineers pushed a roadway across the rugged terrain of the northern Quảng Trị Province to the Laotian border and constructed a 3200 ft by 60 ft airfield in little more than a month at Khe Sanh Combat Base.
 This construction effort was part of Operation Dewey Canyon II.

 On 20 September 1971 the Brigade was inactivated.
 Over the six years that it served in Vietnam, the 18th Engineer Brigade was involved in 14 of 17 campaigns, earning four Meritorious Unit Commendations.